opencog/docker/opencog/lang-pairs/README.md

 container.
 Using a web browser to access it will bring up a simple word-pair visualizer.

-The demo can take half-a-day or a day to run, depending on how much text you give it.
+The demo can take half-a-day or several days (or longer) to run, depending on the quantity of input text.
 It will need 4 to 12GB of RAM, again, depending on the text.

 This demos only the very first step of a much longer and more complicated learning system.
 That system aims to extract syntactic and semantic